yumorishita/LiCSBAS/README.md

 See the [**wiki**](https://github.com/yumorishita/LiCSBAS/wiki) pages and [quick start](https://github.com/yumorishita/LiCSBAS/wiki/2_0_workflow#quick-start).

-If you have found an issue or bug, please report it on the [issues page](https://github.com/yumorishita/LiCSBAS/issues).
+There are some known issues listed [here](https://github.com/yumorishita/LiCSBAS/issues/244).
+If you encounter an error, please see the [known issues](https://github.com/yumorishita/LiCSBAS/issues/244), search for [other issues](https://github.com/yumorishita/LiCSBAS/issues), or report the error on the [issues page](https://github.com/yumorishita/LiCSBAS/issues).

 ## Sample Products and Tutorial